 Feels in Art vs. Fractals and Reduction in the Zorya

 Today's topic is mechanical but also organic.
-"Mechanical" infers rigidity, doesn't it?
+"Mechanical" implies rigidity, doesn't it?
 Flowers aren't rigid, and neither is paint.
-However, there's some formality and structure in the process - fluid rigidity.
+However, there's some formality and structure in the process of capturing the feel - fluid rigidity.